JingyiRose/JingyiRose.github.io/content/authors/admin/_index.md

 ## About Me

 I am a 3rd year PhD student studying Theoretical Computer Science at Princeton University.
 I am fortunate to be co-advised by [Professor Mark Braverman](https://mbraverm.princeton.edu/) and [Professor Matt Weinberg](https://www.cs.princeton.edu/~smattw/).
 I am broadly interested in algorithmic game theory and online learning.
 Recently I am interested in investigating the equilibrium achieved by no-regret agents in games and markets.
-My other works look at incentives in blockchain protocols and their possible manipulations.
+My other works look at incentives in blockchain protocols.